This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

 You should also review the General Installation Notes before starting the installation.

-For platform information, refer to ir_platform_specific_notes in the Ansible Tower Installation and Reference Guide.
+For platform information, refer to Platform-specific Installation Notes.

 Tower is a full application and the installation process installs several dependencies such as PostgreSQL, Django, NGINX, and others.
 It is required that you install Tower on a standalone VM or cloud instance and do not co-locate any other applications on that machine (beyond possible monitoring or logging software).
 Although Tower and Ansible are written in Python, they are not just simple Python libraries.
 Therefore, Tower cannot be installed in a Python virtualenv or any similar subsystem; you must install it as described in the installation instructions in this guide.
 For OpenShift-based deployments, refer to OpenShift Deployment and Configuration.